K-12 Clothing

-1. What is different about teacher personal finances versus just general personal finance education?
+1. What is different about teacher personal finances versus general personal finance education?

 2. Where should teachers start?